gamblevore/PicoMsg/README.md

 PicoMsg is simpler and smaller than nanomsg and zeromq, at around 450 SLOC.

 PicoMsg uses two threads behind the scenes, to do read and writes.
+PicoMsg will communicate with sockets across processes.
+But using threads within a process, PicoMsg will use direct memory sharing, which is much faster!

 ### Usage